Transitioning to Real Money Poker Online

 The most important thing is to go in without too high expectations.
 There is a period of adjustment you will need to get through and if your results are not stellar during that period, so be it.
 It won’t be long before you start feeling like one of the regulars.

 On the other hand, these days you can easily test real money poker waters online, from the comfort of your home.
 If this is your plan, then I suggest that you really get some solid strategy knowledge before you get into it.

 Online games are generally speaking much tougher than their live counterparts, so to be a winner you will need to play some solid poker.
-Even former wild online poker sites like 888 Poker have gotten tighter – as shown by this page -which is a very thorough review.
+Even former wild online poker sites have gotten tighter.

 There are a lot of free poker strategy resources out there, so if you are serious about it, you will find more than you need to get you prepared.
 Take some time to study and think about what you read.